discindo/discindo-org/content/post/2024-06-21-joining-the-flock-from-r-working-with-data-on-mother-duck/index.en.md

 `R` is the default language for doing most of the analytics, so being able to do this is more than just simple curiosity.

+> Update: 2024.12.07: The steps described below will not work on Windows.
+The `motherduck` extension is not supported (yet).
+People have also experienced issues with running it on Mac, but I cannot test that, so if someone makes it work, let me know.

 ### My setup

 I am running `R` version 4.4.1 on Linux, with `duckdb` [version](https://r.duckdb.org/) 1.0.0.